EMatch: A Unified Framework for Event-based Optical Flow and Stereo Matching: Related Works

-\textbf{Optical Flow Estimation.} Traditionally, optical flow estimation relies on variational approaches \cite{HS, LK}, where it is commonly tackled as an energy minimization problem.
-Since the introduction of FlowNet \cite{flownet}, which pioneers the application of deep-learning methods for optical flow estimation, neural networks \cite{pwcnet, raft, gma, flowformer} trained on large-scale datasets have emerged as a new paradigm.
+\textbf{Optical Flow Estimation.} Traditionally, optical flow estimation relies on variational approaches \cite{LK}, where it is commonly tackled as an energy minimization problem.
+With the rise of deep learning, many works pioneered the application of neural networks \cite{flownet, pwcnet, raft}, and introduced attention mechanism to them \cite{gma, flowformer}.
+These deep-learning methods all establish a correlation layer and a regression head.
+Instead, GMFlow \cite{gmflow} reformulates optical flow estimation as a global matching problem to directly find dense correspondence between pixels, which provides inspiration for us to design an event-based matching framework.

-For event-based optical flow, most early researchers establish models by introducing prior assumptions and typically directly process event streams.
-Benosman et al. \cite{LK_E} design an event-based method to estimate optical flow with inspiration from the Lucas-Kanade algorithm \cite{LK}.
-Gallego et al. \cite{CM, Secrets} propose a framework with the principle of contrast maximization.
-And many works propose their own insights \cite{barranco2014contour, zhu2017event, akolkar2020real} to improve model performance.
-During the development of deep learning, event-based optical flow often drew inspiration from frame-based approaches.
-For example, EV-FlowNet \cite{evflownet, zhu2019unsupervised} applies a deep neural network to process two consecutive event streams as static frames, just like FlowNet \cite{flownet}.
-Then, with the inspiration of RAFT \cite{raft}, Gehrig et al. \cite{eraft} introduce correlation volume into the event-based optical flow model.
-Recently, there have been several researches on network structures \cite{STEFlowNet,TMA} and large-scale datasets \cite{BlinkFlow, EventRender} to further improve model performance.
+For event-based optical flow, numerous studies have investigated strategies for effectively leveraging event data \cite{LK_E, barranco2014contour, zhu2017event, akolkar2020real, CM, Secrets}.
+Benosman et al.\cite{LK_E} first proposed a gradient-based method to estimate flow.
+Gallego et al. \cite{CM, Secrets} proposed a framework with the principle of contrast maximization.
+With the rise of deep-learning, many works introduced neural networks to learn priors from event data, and they adopted two different solutions.
+Firstly, some works estimate flow directly from one consecutive event stream \cite{evflownet, zhu2019unsupervised, STEFlowNet, IDNet}.
+Secondly, some works adopted a correlation-regression framework to estimate flow from two consecutive event streams \cite{eraft, EFlowFormer, ADMFlow, TMA}.
+In our paper, we adopt the second technical solution but introduce a novel framework to adpot dense correspondence matching between event streams.